d365collaborative/d365fo.tools/d365fo.tools/docs/Get-D365InstalledHotfix.md

 This cmdlet is inspired by the work of "Ievgen Miroshnikov" (twitter: @IevgenMir)

-All credits goes to him for showing how to extract these informations
+All credits goes to him for showing how to extract these information

 His blog can be found here:
 https://ievgensaxblog.wordpress.com